How many emergency department presentations were there?

 In 2012-13, the proportion 'seen on time' varied across the states and territories, from 51% in the Australian Capital Territory, to 78% in New South Wales.
 Almost 100% of resuscitation patients (those requiring treatment immediately) and 82% of emergency patients (requiring treatment within 10 minutes) were seen on time.

 About 5% of emergency presentations were for Aboriginal and Torres Strait Islander people.
 In the largest hospitals, about 70% of Indigenous Australians were seen on time, compared with 72% for other Australians.

 How long did patients stay?

-Three in ten (29%) emergency department patients were admitted to hospital after their emergency department care.
-For these patients, 45% had completed their emergency department visit in 4 hours or less, and just over 90% were admitted within 12 hours.
-Queensland and Western Australia had the highest proportion (53%) of emergency department patients admitted within 4 hours or less and the Northern Territory had the lowest (22%).
+About 27% of emergency department patients were admitted to hospital after their emergency department care.
+For these patients, 36% had completed their emergency department visit in 4 hours or less, and 90% were admitted within 13 hours and 41 minutes.
+Western Australia had the highest proportion (46%) of emergency department patients admitted in 4 hours or less and the Northern Territory had the lowest (24%).